Research and researcher visibility, networking and altmetrics

 It is important for researchers that their scholarly publications gain visibility.
 In addition to OA publishing, researchers can enhance the visibility and accessibility of their publications through forums that are used extensively.
 Researcher visibility involves managing information about researchers and their work in order to raise researchers’ and organisations’ profiles and to promote the visibility of their research.

-Researchers’ personal methods to improve the findability and visibility of their publications include, for example, using an ORCID identifier, open access publishing via open access and hybrid journals or by self-archiving, and participating in social networking services of their own field.
+Researchers’ personal methods to improve the findability and visibility of their publications include, for example, using ORCID identifier, publishing open access via OA and hybrid journals or by self-archiving, and participating in social networking services of their own field.

 UEF has a service called UEF Connect for researchers and research groups to offer an opportunity to showcase their expertise and research activities.
 A page has been reserved for all university researchers and other experts (at the moment with staff status) where they can update their information.
 The address can then be linked to funding applications and used for other similar purposes.
 It also offers an arena for research groups to introduce themselves.

-Academic social networks support activities across the research cycle, from getting job suggestions, sharing and reading full-text papers to following use of your research output within the system.
+Academic social networks support activities across the research cycle, from getting job suggestions, sharing and reading full-text papers to following use of your research output within the system (i.e. altmetrics).

 More information about research and researcher visibility can be found on UEF Library web pages.